devMrSY/spaceX/README.md

 # spaceX
-This is simple app using reactjs and redux for data management.
-In this application I have created simple fashion card to display spaceX rocket information.
+this is simple react app using redux store management to display the space X data.